Kanustu/Wildlife_Strike_Analysis/README.md

 After initially excluding the outlier, I chose to delve deeper into the reasons behind its presence.
 I embarked on this journey to address various questions and, ultimately, to conclude by contemplating what insights this outlier might offer about the present circumstances.

 ## Results
-I opted for Option 2, with a focus on the FAA wildlife strike data.
 My initial exploratory data analysis involved generating line plots for Total Cost by Year, Total Strikes by Year, Total Cost (Out of Commission) by Year, and Indicated Damage by Year.
 Additionally, I created bar charts to visualize Cost by Species, Strikes by Species, and Service Cost by Species, along with histograms for Impact to Flight, Amount of Damage, Time of Day, and Phase of Flight, all aimed at facilitating initial data exploration.

 After that I found that the year of 2009 was an extreme outlier compared to the rest of the years, and intially considered excluding it from the analysis but instead decided to hyper focus on that year to try and find exactly why it was on outlier and then how that knowledge could be used in the current climate.